Pegasus World Cup Filly and Mare Turf Invitational

-The Pegasus World Cup Filly and Mare Turf Invitational is a Grade III American Thoroughbred horse race for invited fillies and mares that are four years old or older, over a distance of 1 1/16 miles on the turf held annually in January at Gulfstream Park, Hallandale Beach, Florida.
+The Pegasus World Cup Filly and Mare Turf Invitational is a Grade II American Thoroughbred horse race for invited fillies and mares that are four years old or older, over a distance of 1 1/16 miles on the turf held annually in January at Gulfstream Park, Hallandale Beach, Florida.
 The event currently carries a purse of $500,000.

 History

 The race was inaugurated in 14 March 2001 as the Marshua's River Stakes over a much shorter distance of about 5 furlongs and named after the winning mare Marshua's River who won nine races in her career including the Grade III Suwannee River Stakes.

 The event has been run at the current distance of 1 1/16 miles since 2005.

 The event was upgraded to a Grade III event in 2011.

 In 2021 the event was run over a distance of 1 mile.

 In 2022 Gulfstream Park administration rebranded the event as part of the Pegasus World Cup and renamed the event as Pegasus World Cup Filly and Mare Turf Invitational with a significant increase in the purse to $500,000.
 The distance of the event was reverted back to 1 1/16 miles.

+In 2024 the event was upgraded by the Thoroughbred Owners and Breeders Association to a Grade II.